GoogleChrome/web.dev/src/site/content/en/blog/schemeful-samesite/index.md

 Posting between cross-scheme versions of a website would previously allow cookies set with `SameSite=Lax` or `SameSite=Strict` to be sent.
-Now this is treated as a cross-site POST: only `SameSite=None` cookies can be sent.
+Now this is treated as a cross-site POST—only `SameSite=None` cookies can be sent.
 You may encounter this scenario on sites that present the insecure version by default, but upgrade users to the secure version on submission of the sign-in or check-out form.